EmmaBin/mastermind_2.0/README.md

 Contains files related to the frontend of the web application.

 ### **Views**
- The `src` folder contains React components and `App.css` for styling.
+ Located in the `src` folder.
 These are bundled using Webpack and transpiled with Babel to ensure compatibility across various browsers before being served to the client.
 - Main Features:
   - React-based components for dynamic rendering.
   - Communication with the backend via RESTful APIs.